ageller/interactiveCMD/README.md

 show(bkapp)
 ```

-To run this from command line (I have only built in a hook for the file argument, but others could be added easily):
+To run this from command line:

+Note: I have only built in a hook for the file argument, but others could be added easily.

 IMPORTANT: first, uncomment the two lines at the bottom of this script.
 Then:

 ```